 How much do body piercings cost?

-A: Piercing prices vary.
-Speak with a professional piercer before you book an appointment to understand the cost of your desired piercing.
+Piercing prices vary.
+Speak with a piercing studio before you book an appointment to understand the cost of your desired piercing.

 See our interview with a body piercer for more information on piercing, jewelry, and aftercare.

 Need more piercing FAQs or info on body art?
 Check back for more body jewelry guides.